systematic-magic/AgingPubMed/research_papers_html.rst

 ^^^^^^^^^^^^^^^^^^^^^

 16.8.1.
 There is no standard for books and reports.
 However at least Title and Year (and author name for book references) should be present.

+16.8.2.
+Add DOI if available.
+Search the internet and add it if you are sure it is correct.
+Otherwise leave as-is; it is not necessary to contact author to provide missing links.

 16.9.
 Patents
 ^^^^^^^^^^^^^